isaacnmm/pestpolicy-hugo2XX/content/posts/are-male-or-female-bernedoodles-better/index.md

 ##  **Details: Are Male or Female Bernedoodles Better?**

 Are male or female bernedoodles better?
 Well, it depends.
 Size and personality are the main differentiating factors. - Male Bernedoodles are larger compared to their female counterparts.
-Consequently, everything about them has dialed up a notch. - The[characteristics of a Bernedoodle](https://welovedoodles.com/bernedoodle/)also differ based on their gender.
+Consequently, everything about them has dialed up a notch. - The[characteristics of a Bernedoodle](https://welovedoodles.com/bernedoodle/)alsodiffer based on their gender.
 Males tend to be more playful.

 If a Bernedoodle is actively running and jumping around, chances are it is a male.